-We’re all excited here at Broughgammon Farm for #goatober- an initiative to promote goat meat and it’s story.
+We’re all excited here at Broughgammon Farm for #goatober.
+Goatober is an initiative to promote ethical goat meat and highlight it’s story.
 Since we’ve been farming kid goats we’ve absolutely loved sharing the story about why eating goat is not only delicious but also sustainable and ethical too!
-We’re already planning Goatober 2018, make sure you sign up for our newsletter so that you get all the details 🙂
+Make sure you sign up for our newsletter so that you get all the details.

 #Goatober is the brainchild of Heritage Radio Network Executive Director, Erin Fairbanks, and renowned New York cheesemonger, Anne Saxelby. #Goatober is an annual campaign every year in October in the US.
 In 2010, Heritage Foods USA partnered with a dozen goat dairies around upstate New York and Vermont to purchase their unwanted males, who, as unable to produce milk for dairy products, are euthanized at birth.
 Over 50 New York City chefs agreed to feature goat on their menu for the full month of October including Gramercy Tavern, Babbo, Spotted Pig and Bar Boulud and the campaign’s success has continued to grow to year on year.